DavidToddMiller/gr-HighDataRate_Modem/README.md

                          RUNNING THE .grc FLOWGRAPHS

 The .py generated file in the GNU Radio Companion should be run from the Ubuntu terminal because the files run at 15.0 Megasamples/second with text printouts on display including the frame count up to about 40000 frames during about a 10-12 second run when using the included provided QPSK Modulator File in the “examples” folder of this github site.
 The provided QPSK Modulator File is provided for convenience, but a user can also generate their own modulator file with the provided QPSK Modulator .grc flowgraph files in the “examples/QPSK_Generate_Modulator_Files” folder of this site.

-                         FUTURE WORK
+    FUTURE WORK   (Expand Capabilities of Real-Time High Rate Modems and High Rate FEPs/Gateways)

-1. When a 16-24 core Personal Computer becomes available, incorporate higher data rates with Doppler removal/handling and coding.
+1. When a 16-24 core Personal Computer becomes available, incorporate all high data rate blocks including encoding/decoding and Doppler removal/handling into single flowgraph to run in real-time up to 30.0 Msps (and/or two flowgraphs in real-time: Uncoded Modem along with FEP/Gateway connected via ZeroMQ).
-2. Add support for more frame lengths beyond just 4192 bit length frames
+2. Expand CCSDS Reed-Solomon options for interleaving, Dual Basis, and shortened codes while keeping block vector in/out interfaces for speed.
+Also, include CCSDS Descramble block with vector in/out interfaces also.
+3. Add more documentation for OOT blocks.